AlexanderHarrison/HOW-TO-WRITE-GECKO-CODES/readme.md

 For Melee, the injected RAM address is 0x8007ADD4.

 ### The `C2` Command
-This command is more powerful, but more complicated and also a little weird.
+This command injects multiple asm instruction into the DOL.
-This command can be arbitrarily long.
+It is more powerful, but more complicated.

 Here is a C2 command:
 ```